A Brief History of

-The Story Behind the Kentucky Hot Brown
+A Brief History of the Kentucky Hot Brown

 By: Erin Byers Murray

-It was during the height of Prohibition when the Brown Hotel opened its doors in Louisville—exactly 100 years ago.
+It was during the height of Prohibition when the Brown Hotel opened its doors in Louisville.
 But considering its location in the heart of whiskey country, people were still able to get their hands on some hooch, which would often fuel the late-night, live band dances that took place inside the hotel.
 The crowds would make the most of their time on the dance floor, and then, when the band took a break at midnight, look for a late-night snack.
 Enter hotel chef Fred Schmidt, who is said to have created an open-faced turkey sandwich to fill their bellies.
 The Kentucky Hot Brown, as it was dubbed, arrived with slices of bacon and a creamy mornay sauce.

 Schmidt’s sandwich was a huge hit, but it’s been reported that when he wanted to add some acid to the plate, he tried a few different things (including strawberries, oddly) before eventually adding two Roma tomatoes, sliced in half, to the dish.

-Four Key Elements of the Kentucky Hot Brown
+The 4 Key Elements of the Kentucky Hot Brown

 Bread